 Different compositional properties of the four TSS types suggest that the TSSs may be controlled by specialized collections of transcription factors (TFs).
-Thus, we attempted to find the potential TFs that could play dominant roles in the four TSS types by identifying (a) the specificity of the topranked PEs (relative to overrepresentation index [ORI]; see Materials and Methods) in different TSS types, (b) unique and common motifs in the GC-rich/AT-rich npstream/downstream regions for different TSS types, and (c) the most significant PEs/TFs upstream/downstream of TSSs of types A. B, C, and D.
+Thus, we attempted to find the potential TFs that could play dominant roles in the four TSS types by identifying (a) the specificity of the topranked PEs (relative to overrepresentation index [ORI]: see Materials and Methods) in different TSS types, (b) unique and common motifs in the GC-rich/AT-rich npstream/downstream regions for different TSS types, and (c) the most significant PEs/TFs upstream/downstream of TSSs of types A. B, C, and D.

 To carry out these analyses we initially compared the incidence of predicted DNA-binding sites of known TFs in the different promoter segments in mouse in the four TSS types against those in random mouse DNA.
-For the top 150 predicted motifs (representing approximately 10% of all dements found in these comparisons) determined based on nd that they have an ORI value not less than 1.5.
-In these omparisons we found that the corrected p-value was below he threshold of 0.05 for the great majority of cases.
-These omparisons indicate that most of the motifs for the considered TSS types are highly specific relative to random DNA (Table S1).
+For the top 150 predicted motifs (representing approximately 10% of all elements found in these comparisons) determined based on ORI [15], we calculated Bonferroni corrected p-values for enrichment in the considered promoter segments.
+In the selection of these top 10% of motifs we required that they be present in at least 10% of the promoters in the target groups and that they have an ORI value not less than 1.5.
+In these comparisons we found that the corrected p-value was below the threshold of 0.05 for the great majority of cases.
+These comparisons indicate that most of the motifs for the considered TSS types are highly specific relative to random DNA (Fable \$1); Next we aimed to see if promoter segments with the same

-ORI [15], we calculated Bonterroni corrected p-values for enrichment in the considered promoter segments.
-In the selection of these top 10% of motifs we required that they be present in at least 10% of the promoters in the target groups versus D. h is interesting to note that the upstream (GC-rich) specialized collection of putative binding sites that do not appear in the top 150 ranked sites of the other type (for example, ETS appears in promoters of type B TSSs, but not in promoters of type A TSSs) (Table S2).
+GC richness share the same set of PEs.
+We compared the upstream regions of groups A versus B and C versus D, and the downstream regions of groups A versus C and groups B versus D. It is interesting to note that the upstream (GC-rich) regions of type A and B TSSs do share, as expected, a subset of predicted motifs, but each type is characterized also by a specialized collection of putative binding sites that do not appear in the top 150 ranked sites of the other type (for example.
+ETS appears in promoters of type B TSSs, but not in promoters of type A TSSs) (Table S2).